veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 ## To request sharing a data set
 You can ask a data provider to share a data set with your workspace.
 A data provider has stored large amounts of data, such as time series data (IoT) for solar plants, and they can share a subset of this data with you.

+**Note that** if you do not see the **Request data** button, your workspace is not subscribed to any data providers that support this feature.
+To enable it, contact Data Workbench support and request access to the "data request" feature for a specific provider subscription.

 To request that a data provider shares a data set with you:
 1. In Data Workbench UI, go to **Data catalogue**.
 2. In the upper right corner, select **Request data**.